What is Google Classroom? And how are teachers using it? Learn more about this popular platform and how to use it with students.

 With or without a tool like Google Classroom, differentiation is always going to be a matter of creative problem-solving, and there's no one or "right" way to do it.
 Luckily, lots of teachers share their tips, tricks, and creative solutions online.
 Here's an example of how one teacher uses Google Classroom to meet students at their levels.

 The platform has been updated quite a bit since its launch, and Google continues to introduce new features regularly, often based on feedback from teachers.
 For several years, users have been lamenting Google Classroom's lack of grading features or a tool for creating rubrics.
-Google listened and is rolling out these new features for the 2019-2020 school year.
-Note that for now, to get the new rubric and grade-syncing features, teachers or administrators will have to sign up for a pilot program.
+Google listened and is rolling out a new tool for collecting and grading work, called Assignments, late in the 2019-2020 school year.
+Anyone with access to G Suite for Education can apply to try out the Assignments beta for free.

 To make learning with digital content more dynamic for students, consider mixing up the types of resources you share with them in Google Classroom.
 In addition to G Suite tools like Google Docs and Google Slides, teachers and students can share other types of media, including images, links to websites, YouTube videos, and screencasts.
 Some teachers even give students a variety of options for submitting their work within Google Classroom.
 For example, you might offer students the choice to respond to a reading assignment with a comment, video clip, or drawing that shows their thinking.

 If you're looking to create an interactive hub for students, you might consider doing this on Google Classroom's Stream page.
 Within Google Classroom, the Stream is a feed where everyone in the class can find announcements and upcoming assignments, and it's the first thing students see when they log in.
 Alice Keeler, a well-known blogger who writes extensively about Google Classroom, recommends using the Stream to post your class agenda and suggests using Screencastify to post video messages for students.